 Many places have tornado sirens that sound when a warning has been issued, but it can pose a major problem for someone who has limited hearing.
 And if sirens aren’t working or cued up in time, it can be easy to miss an issued warning if you’re in class, working, or otherwise occupied.
 Be sure your emergency network knows to contact you the moment a tornado watch has been issued — the simpler the better, so a clear, emphasized text message such as “TORNADO WATCH” can suffice.

 Even if no cyclones are on the ground yet, you should get to a safe place immediately.
-This is especially important if you are on a high floor and have a physical disability; you’ll need to get to lower ground immediately, but getting on an elevator could be dangerous if the power goes out.
+This is especially important if you are on a high floor and have a physical disability; you’ll need to get to the lower ground immediately, but getting on an elevator could be dangerous if the power goes out.
 Since you may have to depend on stairs, you’ll want to get moving as soon as possible to allow yourself plenty of time.
-This should be a procedure you practice every once in awhile with your emergency network.
+This should be a procedure you practice every once in a while with your emergency network.
 The more confident you feel about being able to get to safety, the calmer you’ll be in the chaos of a real tornado watch.

 You’ll need to get as far away from windows and exterior doors as possible, ideally underground.
 If you have a service animal, make sure it stays on its leash.
 Even if it normally doesn’t need one, the chaos will almost certainly make it nervous, and might even cause it to suddenly run away out of fear.
 Those with a visual impairment should hold hands or maintain some kind of physical anchor to their emergency ally, and established hand signals may be helpful communication devices for people with hearing impairments.